Shahriar-Kariman/CS3383_Assignment_6/CS3383_Assignment6.md

 Wouldn't this be similar to the greedy proof thing with the swapping?

-Also I choose to have actual item objects in an array as opposed to keeping track of indexs it just seems more logical.
+Also I choose to have actual item objects in an array as opposed to keeping track of indexes it just seems more logical.

 ```py
 def hillClimbin_knapsack(items, limit):